lilianeuwase2/alu-shell/basics/README.md

 this script deletes the file betty which is in /tmp/my_first_directory

 this script deletes the directory /tmp/my_first_directory

+this script changes the working directory to the previous one